-The Claddagh is worn all over the world, some by people with Irish roots and others who wear it simply the symbolism it embodies and a genuine liking of the design itself.
+The Claddagh is worn all over the world, by some people with Irish roots and others who wear it simply because of the symbolism it embodies and a genuine liking of the design itself.

 We are excited to help you, as you look for a ring that expresses your feelings...timelessly!

 In the early 17th century an Irish man, Richard Joyce, was fishing off the cost of Galway a week before his wedding when his boat capsized.
 Richard was captured by Mediterranean pirates and sold into slavery to a Moorish goldsmith.

 After many years, Richard escaped and returned home to Ireland to find that the girl he loved had never married.
 Richard made a unique ring for this love.
 The ring consists of three symbols: the hands signifying friendship, holding a heart signifying love, topped with a crown for loyalty.